linda-seiter/cmsc315_project3/Project3.md

 | Binary Heap (Max)    | Complete                            | Parent ≥ children     |
 | Binary Search Tree   | Any                                 | Left < Parent < Right |

+What about an empty binary tree, i.e., a tree with 0 nodes?

+An empty binary tree is considered a valid binary search tree as well as a valid max-heap.
+That's because the rules for both structures apply to each node in the tree — and in the case of an empty tree, there simply aren't any nodes to violate the rules!

 ### Starter Code Info

 Download project3_starter.zip and extract the files.
 The zip contains three classes, `Main`, `CompleteBinaryTree`, and `InvalidTreeException`.
 You should be able to create a new Java project and copy the classes into your project.

+A complete binary tree can be efficiently represented using an array, which is why heaps are typically implemented this way.
+However, in this project, you'll implement the tree using a recursive data structure to gain practice with recursion.

 The `CompleteBinaryTree` class defines one instance variable named `root`, which is an instance of the nested class `TreeNode`.
 Each `TreeNode` stores an integer